CarterLi/liburing4cpp/README.md

 Benchmarks

+#### echo_server.cpp

+Echo server, features IOSQE_IO_LINK and IOSQE_FIXED_FILE

+See also https://github.com/frevib/io_uring-echo-server#benchmarks for benchmarking

 ## Build

 This library is header only.
 It provides some demos for testing

 You must have `liburing` built and installed first, and run `make` in directory `demo`, requires clang++-9.
-When benchmarking, you may want to build it with optimization: `env CXXFLAGS="-O3 -flto -DNDEBUG -pthread" make`
+When benchmarking, you may want to build it with optimization: `env CXXFLAGS="-O3 -DNDEBUG -pthread" make`.
+Note it seems that `-flto` generates wrong code, don't use it ( for now )

 ## License